 When planning a wedding or a big party where you’ll need more than a few bottles of wine, it’s not always easy to calculate exactly how much wine you’ll need.
 Deciding on how many plates of food is easy (1 plate per guest), but wine is trickier to figure out, since each person has particular preferences.

-Here’s a step-by-step guide for incorporating wine into your next big event.
+Here is a step-by-step guide for incorporating wine at your next big event.

 1. Decide how you’ll serve the wine

 If your event is relatively small and you want to project a feeling of homeyness (for example, a space where you can fit most of the guests around one or two large dining tables), the most elegant yet informal way to serve wine is in decanters placed on the table.
 So that guests know what they’re drinking, leave an empty bottle on the table, too (perhaps displaying a wine candelabra).
 Guests will feel at home helping themselves, and the catering staff should simply replace empty decanters with full ones as the evening progresses.

 An added benefit of serving wine in decanters is that the decanting process will soften the wine for your guests’ enjoyment.
 If you’re having an outdoor event, you might use decanter balls or wine veils to protect from flying insects.
 Don’t let wine sit in the decanters too long, or it will lose its aroma and flavor.

 If your evening also includes a cocktail portion, consider a self-serve bar where wine is decanted and ready to pour either in a traditional decanter or in a wine dispenser.
 Or, the catering staff can pass glasses of wine on trays to guests.